 - Read the online reviews of your mountain guide: Coz we don’t want no scrub, a scrub is a guy who can’t get no love from us (or something like that).

-- Train for your climb: Your fit, strong body will thank you for it and your mind will enjoy it more
+- Train hard for your climb: Your fit, strong body will thank you for it and your mind will enjoy it more

 - Don’t wander off from your guide: They know what they’re doing, it’s their job.